Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 Tourist Shuttle Buses (Routes 810 & 820)

-Jeju’s Tourist Shuttle Buses, Routes 810 and 820, are a fantastic way to explore the island without a rental car.
+Jeju’s Tourist Shuttle Buses, Routes 810 and 820, are one of the most practical ways to explore the island without a rental car.

 These loop-style sightseeing buses are tailored for travelers, connecting top attractions along the east (810) and west (820) coasts.